Healthcare

 Founder, AI-expert

-What is Artificial Intelligence in Healthcare?
+Defining Artificial Intelligence in Healthcare

-• Robot-assisted surgery units
+• Robot-assisted surgical units

-• Diagnostic algorithms for detecting diseases
+• Diagnostic algorithms for disease detection

-• AI-powered drug research systems
+• AI-powered drug discovery systems

 History of AI in Healthcare